mantisbt-plugins/SampleAuth/readme.md

 - use authenticator_page and setup the login there
 - setup filtering in class and have multiple instances of the class (not yet tested)

-1) Set login_page
+1. Set login_page
    - if you set the login page, than the user will be validated after Mantis runs login.php.
 It's difficult to properly set up, due to Mantis logic
    - only works, if the user is known to Mantis.
 Autoprovisioning is not possible.

-2) Set credential_page
+2. Set credential_page
    - you'll be able to use SSO or orher 3rd party auth provider
    - this is called, once Mantis asks for the username
    - you'll have to ask for the user's password
    - will only work, if the user is known to Mantis OR you set up and turn on autoprovisioning!

-3) Set authenticator_page
+3. Set authenticator_page
    - you'll make use of Mantis built in login mech (username/password page)
    - you'll have to use your own method to authenticate the user, with the possibility of autoprovision it (and assign to projects, etc)

+## About Mantis login flow

+The following describes the standard login flow of Mantis; if user is not logged in, then login_page is shown to aquire the username.

+- Login Page to aquire username
+- Username is sent to Login Password page
+  - if CredentialsPage authflag is set, then user is redirected to it _(please note, user must be known to Mantis or user autoprovision must be configured and enabled)_
+  - if AuthenticatorPage authflag is set then the password is aquired, but all data is POST-ed to the page provided
+- Username and Password is POST-ed to login.php, which validates the data.
+If you set LoginPage authflag, than the user will be redirected to it, if her/his credentials (password) were not valid _(NOTE that user must be known to Mantis for this to work!)_

 ## Screenshots